1092: Lincoln Cathedral is consecrated.

 2013: Everton Manager David Moyes is announced as Sir Alex Ferguson’s successor at Manchester United.

-2017: President Donald Trump dismisses FBI Director James Comey.
+2017: Record producer/composer/musician/DJ Robert Miles dies on Ibiza at the age of 47 from cancer.
+On the same day, President Donald Trump dismisses FBI Director James Comey.